UW-GDA/GDA_Wi26_jupyterbook/book/intro.md

 * If you find this content useful, please consider contributing upstream corrections, modifications, and/or suggestions.

 ### Solutions
 * The notebooks in this public repo are the "student" versions, with many empty cells and instructions for lab exercises.
-The completed notebooks with my solutions are archived in a private [solutions repo](https://github.com/UW-GDA/gda_w2021_solutions).
+The completed notebooks with my solutions are archived in a private [2025 solutions repo](https://github.com/UW-GDA/gda_course_2025_solutions).
 Enrolled students receive access to this repo after submitting their own solutions to the lab exercises each week.
 I have not released the solutions publicly, as I expect future students enrolled in the course to learn "the hard way" as they work through the problems on their own.
 If you have independently tried to work through these notebooks and would like to compare your answers, I can potentially add you as a collaborator.
 * I wish that I had a better approach for distribution, as I know that these solutions to be a useful resource for those who can't dedicate weeks to learn the material.
 My priority right now is to preserve the learning experience for enrolled students, and to be able to reuse similar material in the coming years (developing these notebooks requires a considerable amount of time).
 I am open to suggestions on strategies that will enable students to "unlock" the solutions as they incrementally make progress.

 ## Contributions